 The third book Stormy, Misty's Foal was published in 1963.
 Stormy is about the Ash Wednesday Storm of 1962 and the arrival of Misty's last foal Stormy.
 The events in Stormy that happened to Clarence, Ida, Paul, and Maureen in the book actually happened to Ralph and Jeanette Beebe and three of their children; Denny, Billy, and Lee.
 Misty's barn flooded due to the storm, so she lived in Ralph and Jeanette's kitchen for three days before being moved to Pocomoke City to foal.
 Misty and Stormy appeared in theaters and schools to help raise money to replenish the herds on Assateague after the storm.
 Despite the storm's wrath Pony Penning was held that year thanks to Misty, Stormy, and her friends.

 A nonfiction book called A Pictorial Life Story of Misty was published in 1976, and told of the real Misty's life with Marguerite Henry.
-Dear Readers and Riders, Dear Marguerite Henry, and The Illustrated Marguerite Henry also featured the real Misty.
+Dear Readers and Riders, Dear Marguerite Henry, and The Illustrated Marguerite Henry also featured photo and tales of the real Misty.
 Misty was the central example of a Chincoteague Pony in Album of Horses.
 Stories about Misty appeared in Life Magazine, June 10, 1957, May 23, 1960, and May 26, 1961.
 She was also written about in National Geographic, December 1962.

 Mrs. Henry wrote her last Misty book Misty's Twilight in 1992.
 It is about Misty's great great grandfoal Misty's Twilight who was a successful show horse.

 A movie called "Misty" was released in 1961 by Twentieth Century Fox.
-“Misty” depicted the events in Misty of Chincoteague.
+"Misty" depicted the events in Misty of Chincoteague.
 Misty herself was not in the movie, she was too old to play the role of a young foal.
 Three ponies, a suckling, a weanling, and a yearling, played the part of Misty.
 The suckling was bay foal named Emma that had her coat bleached to match.
 The movie was directed by James.
 B Clark and the screenplay was written by Ted Sherdeman.
 The majority of the filming for "Misty" was done on Chincoteague and Assateague.
 Most of the people in the movie were locals, there were only six professional actors in "Misty".
 Billy Beebe played "Tommy", and Denny Beebe rode the pony Patches in the movie.
 The premiere of "Misty" on Chincoteague was in 1961, and Misty was led down Main Street by Ralph Beebe.
-In front of the Island Theater Misty put her front hoof prints in the cement and Marguerite Henry wrote Misty's name in the cement underneath.
+In front of the Island Theater Misty put her front hoof prints in the cement and Marguerite Henry wrote Misty's name underneath.

 Ralph Beebe died suddenly of a heart attack in December 1973 and the Misty family ponies were without a home.
 The Chincoteague Miniature Pony Farm owned by Paul and Helen Merritt and their son Greg Merritt became the home of Misty's family for nearly two decades.
 Visitors from all over the country and the world visited the farm to see Misty's family up close.
 Many members of the Misty family were born, died, and were buried at the small farm at the corner of Maddox Boulevard and Deep Hole Road.
 The Pony Farm, Paul Merritt, and Greg Merritt were mentioned in Misty's Twilight.
 In A Pictorial Life Story of Misty the Pony Farm and its famous residents were written about and pictured.
 Cloudy, Wisp O' Mist's only foal, became somewhat famous as he entertained the farm's visitors with the many tricks taught to him by his previous owner Ed Clark.
 Stormy spent most of her life at the Pony Farm.
 Paul Merritt retired in 1990 and started selling off Misty's descendants.
 The Chincoteague Miniature Pony Farm finally closed after Pony Penning 1995.
-Rainy's son Rainy's Boy was the last Misty descendant to live on the property.
+Great grandson Rainy's Boy was the last Misty descendant to live on the property.
 In 2004, the famous red barn that housed Misty's family for so many years was torn down after it had stood vacant for several years.
 The gift shop and cinder block building that was once the "Misty Museum" still stand.
 Paul Merritt died in 2005 after a long illness.
 Helen Merritt is still alive and living on Chincoteague.

 When the Chincoteague Miniature Pony Farm closed there was no longer a place for Chincoteague visitors to see Misty descendants.
 The Chincoteague Pony Centre opened on Chicken City Road in 2000 with the mission to showcase the Chincoteague Pony.
 The Centre is owned by Richard and Carolyn Conklin.
 Most of the Centre's ponies are owned by Chincoteague Pony breeders Kendy and Keith Allen who are most famously known as the owners of Misty II.
 Misty family and veterans of the pony swim are on display.
 The ponies and the Chincoteague Pony Drill Team show off their talents in a nightly pony show.
 The museum has a large collection of Misty memorabilia including pictures, books, model horses, and artwork.
 Misty's last grandfoal, Misty II, spent her last summer at the Centre and is buried on the property.